Kidoz-SDK/KIDOZ_Unity_SDK_Example/README.md

 **When comming from a previous version,  please manually delete previous okio jar file, and use the attached onen**

 **When comming from a previous version, please manually delete the Kidoz.cs located in the root assetes folder , since we moved the file postion. also make sure that teh KidozObject points to the new Kidoz script**

+**Please use the 5.5 sample.
+In case of using the older versoin please import the Kidoz package**

 *Please make sure that the activity in the manifest is defined as com.unity3d.player.UnityPlayerActivity*